DeanFac/facultyhandbook/docs/4_course_work/2_curr_credits.md

 IIT Madras follows a system, where each course or lab is assigned a slot (A–H, J–M, P–S).
 The academic timetable with slots is available [here](https://www.iitm.ac.in/academics/academic-services/timetable).

-# Course allotment
-Faculty of the department meet and decide the respective courses to be offered during the subsequent semester as per the following schedule:
-* Odd Sem (July-Nov) - done in February
-* Even Sem (Jan- May) - done in September

-# Course registration and add/drop

-Students typically register for the subsequent semester courses at the end of current semester.
-At the beginning of a semester, the students may request to add/ drop course(s) through workflow during the allotted window as per the academic calendar.
-The faculty advisor and course faculty need to approve the requests through workflow.

-Workflow :arrow_right: Academic  :arrow_right:  Approvals  :arrow_right:  Add or Drop

-{: .highlight}
-For Allocation of Teaching Assistants, each department has its own policy.